Lyman Hall: Revolutionary War

 On the eve of the American Revolution, St. John's Parish, in which Sunbury was located, was a hotbed of radical sentiment in a predominantly Loyalist colony.
 Though Georgia was not initially represented in the First Continental Congress, through Hall's influence the parish was persuaded to send a delegate to Philadelphia to the Second Continental Congress.
 Hall was delegated and was admitted to a seat in the Congress in 1775.
 He was one of the three Georgians and one of four doctors to sign the document of Independence.

 In January 1779, Sunbury was burned by the British.
 Hall's family fled to the North, where they remained until the British evacuation in 1782.
 Hall then returned to Georgia, settling in Savannah.
 In January 1783, he was elected governor of the state – a position that he held for one year.
 While governor, Hall advocated the chartering of a state university, believing that education, particularly religious education, would result in a more virtuous citizenry.
 His efforts led to the chartering of the University of Georgia in 1785.
 At the expiration of his term as governor, he resumed his medical practice.

 Death and legacy

-In 1790, Hall moved to a plantation in Burke County, Georgia, on the South Carolina border, where he died on October 19 at the age of 66.
+In 1790, Hall moved to a plantation at Shell Bluff in Burke County, Georgia, on the South Carolina border, where he died on October 19 at the age of 66.
 Hall's widow died in November 1798.